BuildFarBox/FarBox-Doc/docs/2 Template & API/2 get-data.markdown

 A document must include more than `min_images_count` image, works for `image` and `folder`, the images_count of all `image` is 1.

 #### return_count
-Default value is `False`, if set to `True`, the result returned will be an interger that means the documents count matched in total.
+Default value is `False`, if set to `True`, the result returned will be an integer that means the documents count matched in total.

 ### Parameters Only for `post`
 #### status